 Felony or not, inmate sexual activity happens.
 Condoms are the best protection against the spread of HIV and other sexually transmitted diseases, and supplying prophylactics is less costly than treating diseases.

 This bill by Democrat Assemblyman Rob Bonta, Oakland, passed in the California Senate with a vote of 21-13.
-Now it’s on to the Assembly, and if it passes there, into law, five prisons in the state will be passing out rubbers by 2015 with the remaining 28 California correctional institutions following suit by 2020.
+Now it’s on to the Assembly, and if it passes there, into law, five prisons in the state will be passing out rubbers by 2015.
+The remaining 28 California correctional institutions the following suit by 2020.